norvessan-data/analysis_portfolio/README.md

 - Category-Level Inflation and Contributions: Detailed analysis of individual goods categories, combining their YoY price index changes with weighted contributions to overall inflation.
 This approach makes it possible to identify which categories were the main drivers of inflation and, consequently, which groups of people are most likely to be affected during the period.

 An interactive Power BI report can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiNGJiOGYwZTEtMTYwYi00MjZhLTllYWQtNWJiZDVmNWQ4NTBhIiwidCI6IjJmNzE5YzAyLTc1ZmQtNDNiOC1iYzYxLTI4ZTUyYjE4YzQ4YiIsImMiOjl9)

+Overview and my more detailed explanation of functions, queries, and transformation I did in Power BI, SQL and Python can be viewed [here]
-The SQL queries that I implemented to establish a working category hierarchy for my data model is [here](analysis_portfolio/project-resources/inflationAT/contributionqueries.sql)
+The SQL queries that I implemented to establish a working category hierarchy for my data model is [here](analysis_portfolio/project-resources/inflationAT/contributionhierarchy.sql)
+The Python(mostly pandas) aggregations and data transformations functions that I used is [here](analysis_portfolio/projectresources/inflationAT/datatransform-pandas.py)